 While the satellite was undergoing testing to prepare it for the physical conditions of launch and space, the GOES-T mission operations team conducted critical activities to test communications between the satellite and ground system and rehearse launch procedures.

-The mission operations team continues to perform end-to-end tests that command the spacecraft (located in Denver) from the ground system (located in Maryland).
+The mission operations team continues to performed end-to-end tests that command the spacecraft (located in Denver) from the ground system (located in Maryland).
 The end-to-end tests validate the compatibility of space and ground hardware, software, and communications interfaces in a mission operations context.
 Most recently, the team conducted testing to verify the new Goddard Magnetometer (GMAG) instrument that will fly on GOES-T. The GOES-T and GOES-U satellites will carry an upgraded magnetometer instrument from the one aboard GOES-16 and GOES-17.
 GMAG is expected to provide improved performance to meet mission requirements.
 The magnetometer measures magnetic field variations that are associated with space weather.

 The mission operations team conducted the first GOES-T mission rehearsal in February.
 Mission rehearsals use a satellite simulator and the ground system to train operations personnel and test the readiness of operational products and the ground system.
 These simulations help test different parts of launch, like orbit-raising, post-launch separation events, solar array deployment, and propulsion system readiness.
 They simulate both normal operations and what to do if a procedure doesn’t go as planned.
 The GOES-T team will hold six mission rehearsals before launch.

 The mission operations team has put new safety, social-distancing, and remote access procedures in place to keep personnel safe during the COVID-19 pandemic.
 The team is using a new remote access system to minimize travel and staffing at the NOAA Satellite Operations Facility during mission preparation activities.